o3de/o3de.org/content/docs/user-guide/settings/developer-api.md

     }
 }

 // ...
-Later on the SceneConfiguration class can be stored into the SettingsRegistry AzPhysics::SceneConfiguration sceneConfig;
+Later, the SceneConfiguration class can be stored in the Settings Registry AzPhysics::SceneConfiguration sceneConfig;
 sceneConfig.m_sceneName = "PhysX Scene 1";
 bool configurationStored = false;